photo: Maciej Zakrzewski

 Daniela's video reel is here.

-Daniela Cardim is a Brazilian/British choreographer based in London.
-She danced with Ballet do Theatro Municipal of Rio de Janeiro for 5 years, and with Dutch National Ballet, in Amsterdam, for 11 years.
+Daniela trained with Prof. Eliana Karin in Rio de Janeiro.
+She danced with Ballet do Theatro Municipal do Rio de Janeiro for five years and with Dutch National Ballet, in Amsterdam, for 11 years.

-As a choreographer, Cardim gives great importance to musicality and her creative process involves close collaboration with the dancers.
+Daniela began choreographing while still dancing, and her first choreography commission was for Dutch National Ballet School in 2007.
+As a choreographer, she gives great importance to musicality and her creative process involves close collaboration with the dancers.

-Daniela has created works for Dutch National Ballet (main and Junior companies), New English Ballet Theatre, Theatro Municipal do Rio de Janeiro, São Paulo Companhia de Dança, English National Ballet School, Elmhurst Ballet School, Dutch National Ballet School, School of American Ballet (as part of the New York Choreographic Institute), and the Liverpool Institute of Performing Arts.
+Commissions include works for West Australian Ballet, Birmingham Royal Ballet, Dutch National Ballet (main and Junior companies), Poznan Opera Ballet, New English Ballet Theatre, Teatro Municipal do Rio de Janeiro, São Paulo Companhia de Dança, Images Ballet Company, English National Ballet School, Dutch National Ballet School, School of American Ballet (as part of the New York Choreographic Institute), Royal Ballet School Summer Intensive, Elmhurst Ballet School and the Liverpool Institute of Performing Arts.

-Daniela is New English Ballet Theatre’s Associate Choreographer and created works for the company in 2014, 2015, 2016 and 2019.
 Daniela was cited as ‘new name to watch’ by Dance Europe Magazine’s Critics’ Choice Awards for her 2015 work for NEBT.
 Her work Vertex has been chosen by Dance Europe's Critics’ Choice Awards as one of the 'Best Premieres of 2017’.
-Dance Europe's Critics’ Choice Awards as one of the 'Best Premieres of 2017’.

 @daniela_cardim